psgrover2010/parry-blog/_drafts/a-guide-to-most-beautiful-water-falls--lakes-in-europe-plitvice-lakes.md

 * Drive from Zagreb (or Split/Zadar)- DC429 (Selište Drežničko – Prijeboj) from the direction of Zagreb/Zadar.
 * Once you reach then head to Entrance 1 and park your car in parking (not on the road).
 Parking is on hourly basis & costs approximately 7kn/hour.&nbsp;
-* You can purchase your ticket at the entrance and a map with the trail you wish to take (ask at the tourist office at the gate if you’re not sure).
+* You can purchase your ticket at the entrance and a map is free with which you can choose the trail you wish to take (ask at the tourist office at the gate if you’re not sure).
 * You can walk along the marked pathways & easily pass all lakes & various waterfalls.
 * There will be boat service including in your tickets which will take you to the other side of the lake.
-* &nbsp;try to spend anywhere from some 20-30 minutes to all day at the park (I recommend 3 to 4 hours in total).
+* Try to spend anywhere from some 20-30 minutes to all day at the park (I recommend 3 to 4 hours in total).
 * &nbsp;In the end, you can also hop on a tourist train (no extra cost as all inclusive in tickets) to take you back to the entrance.

 ![](/uploads/dsc-0936-1.jpeg)

 **B. The other way to get to Plitvice Lakes is by Bus (Public Transport).**

 The road DC429 is also used by the bus lines that connect the interior of Croatia&nbsp; with the coast.
-Please do not buy advance tickets if you are not sure on your return as all tickets are very much available on board.
+If you are not sure on your trip timelines then tickets are very much available on board.
 You can board any bus towards Plitvice or return to Zagreb/split and buy tickets in bus.
 I recommend that you check the current bus schedule on the website of the Zagreb Bus Station (http://www.akz.hr/en).

 **Can You Swim in the Lakes?**